Sarah Desjardins: Career

 Desjardins first role was in 2011 in Magic Beyond Words, a made-for-TV movie about the life of J.K.
-Rowling where Desjardins portrays a younger version of Rowling's sister Diane.
+Rowling where Desjardins portrays a younger version of Rowling's sister Dianne.
 As well, Desjardins has guest starred in numerous shows such as Supernatural and Imaginary Mary.
 Desjardins has also starred in numerous made-for-TV movies, including the 2016 TV movie Unleashing Mr. Darcy, in which she portrayed Zara Darcy in a modern remake of Pride and Prejudice.
 In 2017, she starred in the Drink, Slay, Love, a Lifetime movie about teenage vampires.

 In 2016, she had a recurring role in Van Helsing, a post-apocalyptic show about a woman who can turn vampires human.
 Desjardins finds herself playing Catherine, a character who comes in with a group of refugees and takes a younger girl, Callie, under her wing.
 That same year, she began a recurring role on the Netflix series Project MC2.
 In the series she portrays Maddy McAlister, the older sister to main character McKeyla, who, along with her friends, is recruited to join a spy organization and use STEM to save the day.
 Her character is a top spy agent and must figure out whether her sister has crossed over into the dark side.
 She describes her character as having two sides, both loving and supportive as well as cold and sinister.

 In December 2016, it was announced that Desjardins would star in Impulse, a show on YouTube Premium about a 16-year-old girl named Henry who can teleport.
 The series is set in the same universe as the 2008 science-fiction film Jumper and is based on the 2013 book of the same name by Steven Gould.
 Initially auditioning for the lead role of Henrietta "Henry" Coles, Desjardins instead plays her soon-to-be stepsister, Jenna, whom she grows close to after finding out she was sexually assaulted by a classmate.
 Desjardins describes her character as multifaceted, being both a popular girl and Henry's confidante after her assault.
 As well, she describes Jenna as someone who doesn't know what she wants or who she is.
 The first season premiered on June 6, 2018, while the second premiered on October 16, 2019, however the series was cancelled in March 2020.

 In 2019, Desjardins began a recurring role on the fourth season of The CW drama series Riverdale, as Donna Sweett, a classmate whom Jughead Jones meets at his new school, Stonewall Prep, and later becomes one of the antagonists.
 In 2021, Desjardins began a recurring role on the Showtime series Yellowjackets as the teenage daughter of Shauna, a woman who survived a plane crash and a lot more when she was in high school.

 In July 2023, it was announced that Desjardins would join the cast of Tron: Ares alongside Jared Leto and Cameron Monaghan.